grokify/elastirad-ruby/README.md

 ## Synopsis

-Elastirad is a simple client for Elasticsearch's `Elasticsearch::API` that provides a simple interface for making requests based on Elasticsearch's online cURL-based documentation without needing to understand the syntax for the [Elasticsearch Ruby SDK](https://github.com/elastic/elasticsearch-ruby).
+Elastirad is a simple wrapper for Elasticsearch's `Elasticsearch::API` that makes requests using Elasticsearch's online cURL-based documentation without needing to understand the syntax of the [Elasticsearch Ruby SDK](https://github.com/elastic/elasticsearch-ruby).

 `Elastirad::Client` embeds the `Elasticsearch::API` and thus supports `Elasticsearch::API` methods.